....

 Funny thing is, I almost stayed behind at Don's house that Friday morning while he ran errands, instead of tagging along with him.
 I was going to kick back and read, listen to music, same as I normally do when I'm back home.
 But Don made the excursion into the city sound so inviting.
 I thought, What the heck!
 Where’s that spirit of adventure I used to have?
 I never do anything fun or exciting anymore.
 How often do I get to come to Boston and spend time with friends?
 I really should get up off my fat, boring ass and see the world, experience something out of the ordinary.
 Well, you see where that lead me!

-Okay, you were attacked, and Don rushed you to the ER.
+Okay, Don rushed you to the ER.
+Then what?

 I see you were paying attention!